- How do I Register as a Self-Employed Tutor?

 Make sure everything you record is honest and accurate, and take the time to double-check all the information you input into your books, documents or spreadsheets to make sure there are no typos or mistakes.

-Expenses are important to keep track of when completing your tax return, as you can deduct those costs from your taxable profits, which will reduce your tax bill.
+Certain expenses are important to keep track of when completing your tax return, as you can deduct those costs from your taxable profits, which will reduce your tax bill.